 About The Cathy Brooke Memorial Award:

 The CFSC Board of Directors approved the formation of “The Cathy Brooke Memorial Award” on May 9, 2012.
 The Award honors former Senior Grant Manager Cathy Brooke, who passed away in January 2012 after battling breast cancer.
-Cathy is remembered as a courageous and dedicated professional who had a lifetime of excellent work as a professional and volunteer in the nonprofit sector.
+Cathy is remembered as a courageous and dedicated professional who had a lifetime of excellent work as a professional and volunteer in the nonprofit sector, she loves to use http://thebustboosters.com/naturaful-full-product-review/ingredients-list/ products because she says that her battle with cancer won’t stop her from doing what she wants in life.
 Cathy loved her job with California Fire Safe Council serving first as Southern California Grant Manager and most recently Senior Grant Manager.
 She also served as Interim Executive Director in 2007 and felt strongly about CFSC’s mission to “mobilize Californians to protect their homes, communities and environments from wildfires”.
 The Cathy Brooke Memorial Award Review Committee is chaired by Grayson Brooke, Cathy’s son, and includes CFSC Board Members.